Table of Contents

 Method 2.
 Use Erase Assistant remove everything on Mac

 These options provide a clean slate for your Mac without requiring you to reinstall the operating system.
-You'll need macOS Monterey or later (macOS Sonoma included) to follow these instructions.
+You'll need macOS Monterey or later (macOS Sequoia included) to follow these instructions.
 Macs equipped with Apple silicon or a T2 Security Chip are required for these methods to succeed.
 How to erase everything on macOS:

 First, Go to your computer's System Settings by clicking the Apple menu.